oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6800_series/6807_size/35_mm_id_47_mm_od_7_mm_depth/part/readme.md

-# Hardware Bearing 6800 Series 6807 Size 35 Mm Id 47 Mm Od 7 Mm Depth
+# Hardware Bearing 6800 Series 6807 Size 35 mm Id 47 mm Od 7 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base